OrianaVenture/VentureValheim/MutedSails/README.md

 This mod increases the transparency of ship sails when on board making them see through.
 Happy Sailing!

+## Features

+Automatic sail transparency when sails are deployed applying for any boats with players on board.
+Toggle the transparency on and off with a configurable hot key (default ``Y``).

 ## Candid Shots

 <br>